-The Pension Fund takes advice on the appointment and monitoring of its investment managers, which includes their ability of assess ESG issues and act as steward of investments on the Pension Fund's behalf.
+The Pension Fund takes advice on the appointment and monitoring of its investment managers, which includes their ability to assess ESG issues and act as steward of investments on the Pension Fund's behalf.

 A significant amount of the Pension Fund's attention has focused on the management of ESG risk, in particular the risk of climate change.
 Monitoring is undertaken through the regular engagement with the Fund's investment managers and is reported in a number of ways, including a stewardship report that is made to each meeting of the Fund's RI sub-committee and an annual RI update made to the Fund's scheme members.
-The Pension Fund continues to commission GRESB benchmarking to measure the management of ESG for its direct property portfolio, which will be used on an ongoing basis prioritise investment in the property portfolio for the greatest ESG benefit.
+The Pension Fund continues to commission GRESB benchmarking to measure the management of ESG for its direct property portfolio, which will be used on an ongoing basis to prioritise investment in the property portfolio for the greatest ESG benefit.
 The Pension Fund has continued reporting in line with the TCFD recommendations, to be able to report carbon emissions alongside the investment returns from its investment portfolios.
-Finally the Fund has recommissioned specialist consultancy review of the ESG risks in its investments portfolios in order to prioritise the scrutiny and reporting of stewardship and engagement by its investment managers.
-ESG data The Pension Fund relies on its investment managers for the provision of ESG data, in particular carbon emissions, in the first instance.
-Through early adoption of the TCFD recommendations the Pension Fund is in an iterative process with its investments manages to ensure all parties have a shared understanding of carbon emissions data.
-As part of the mandate for specialist RI consultancy in 2022, the Pension Fund has its consultant of independent verification of the carbon emissions data of its investment portfolios.
+Finally, the Fund has recommissioned specialist consultancy review of the ESG risks in its investments portfolios in order to prioritise the scrutiny and reporting of stewardship and engagement by its investment managers.